-DIRECTORS/OFFICERS/SIGNIFICANT SHAREHOLDERS Company Dogwined to disculate any conflict of interest Group Required to divulge any conflict of interes
+DIRECTORS/OFFICERS/SIGNIFICANT SHAREHOLDERS Company Described to disculse one conflict of interest Group Required to divulge any conflict of interest.

-- 5. Family, Commercial and Contractual Relations - (a) Indicate, if applicable, any relation of a family4, commercial, contractual or business nature that exists between the holders of significant equity (5% or more), to the extent that they are known to the company:
+5. Family, Commercial and Contractual Relations

+(a) Indicate, if applicable, any relation of a family, commercial, contractual or business nature that exists between the holders of significant equity (5% or more), to the extent that they are known to the company:

-NAMES OF RELATED SIGNIFICANT SHAREHOLDERS TYPE OF RELATIONSHIP BRIEF DESCRIPTION OF THE RELATIONSHIP Essential Holdings Limited Owned by the Chairman and President Beneficial Owner Magellan Capital Holdings Corporation (MCHC) 95% Owned by the Registrant 95% Subsidiary Pinamucan Industrial Estates, Inc. 100% Owned by MCHC Subsidiary of subsidiary
+NAMES OF RELATED SIGNIFICANT TYPE OF BRIEF DESCRIPTION OF THE SHAREHOLDERS RELATIONSHIP RELATIONSHIP Essential Holdings Limited Owned by the Chairman and Beneficial Owner President Magellan Capital Holdings 95% Owned by the Registrant 95% Subsidiary Corporation (MCHC) Pinamucan Industrial 100% Owned by MCHC Subsidiary of Estates, Inc. subsidiary